umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/events.md

 ---
-description: Listening for changes within Vendr.
+description: Listening for changes within Umbraco Commerce.
 ---

 # Events

-Much like the standard events in .NET, Vendr has an events system to notify you when certain things happen within the application.
-However, Vendr differs slightly in the types of events that are fired and how you register your event handlers.
+Much like the standard events in .NET, Umbraco Commerce has an events system to notify you when certain things happen within the application.
+However, Umbraco Commerce differs slightly in the types of events that are fired and how you register your event handlers.

-Events in Vendr are registered via the [`IVendrBuilder`](vendr-builder.md) interface, rather than via static event delegates.
+Events in Umbraco Commerce are registered via the [`IVendrBuilder`](vendr-builder.md) interface, rather than via static event delegates.
 This has a number of advantages, such as being able to control the order of when event handlers are fired.
 It also allows us to inject dependencies into the event handlers making it a much more decoupled approach to eventing.

-In Vendr, there are two main types of events you can create handlers for.
+In Umbraco Commerce, there are two main types of events you can create handlers for.
 Both are explained in detail below.

 ## Validation events